-In order to make sense with so many voices, Renaissance composers employed two techniques for combining their melodic lines: imitation and homophony.
+To make sense with so many voices, Renaissance composers employed two techniques for combining their melodic lines: imitation and homophony.

-A combination of these two technique is on display in Guillaume Dufay’s “Kyrie” from his Missa L’homme arme (The Armed Man Mass).
+A combination of these two techniques is on display in Guillaume Dufay’s “Kyrie” from his Missa L’homme arme (The Armed Man Mass).
 In this piece, when the voices are moving one after the other, Dufay is employing imitation, and when the voices are moving alongside one another, Dufay is employing homophony.

 Missa L’homme arme (and most sacred Renaissance music) was organized by the use of a cantus firmus.
 Which is to say, Dufay’s L’homme arme mass employed one melody from which to derive the imitation and homophony of all others.